Practical information

 Step 3: Visualize the Strip Layout

 With half-drop patterns, every second strip requires an additional pattern.
 Create a simple sketch showing the strips and the number of patterns needed for each.
-Above the first strip, indicate how many patterns you need.
-On every 2nd strip add one pattern.

-Every first strip has 9 patterns, each 2nd strip has 10 patterns, etc.
+– Every first strip has 9 patterns

 Step 4: Calculate the number of patterns per roll